 Debt is a serious threat to your financial security because it keeps you from making the most of your money.
-What you spend on debt payments could be stashed away for a rainy day, for your retirement days, or for your kids’ college days.
-Once you become debt free, you’ll be able to work toward becoming financially secure.
+What you spend on debt payments could be stashed away for a rainy day, for your retirement, or for your kids’ college education.
+Once you become debt free, you’ll have more room in your budget to work on becoming financially secure.

-02More Money to Spend on the Things You Enjoy (Without Feeling Guilty).
+Spend on the Things You Enjoy (Without Feeling Guilty)

-Paying on debt leaves you with less money to do the things you really want to do in life.
+Paying for things by taking on debt leaves you with less money to do the things you really want to do in life

-Unfortunately, this is the reason many people end up going deeper and deeper into debt.
+Unfortunately, this leads many people deeper into debt.
 They can’t afford to buy things because of the debt they have, so they use more debt to make purchases until they reach the end of their borrowing rope.
 Paying off your debt ends this vicious cycle and frees up your money to buy the things you really enjoy.

 Too much debt, especially credit card debt, can have a negative impact on your credit score.
-When your credit card balances are high compared to your credit limit, your credit score takes a hit.
+When your credit card balances are high compared with your credit limit, your credit score takes a hit.
 The same thing applies when your loan balances are high compared to the original borrowed amount.
-Being debt free lets you raise your credit score.
+Being debt free has the additional benefit of helping raise your credit score.

 When it comes to finances, it’s better to lead by example.
 If you want your children to stay away from debt, tell them the importance of being debt free and show them by actually being debt free.
 That way, your financial lessons won’t seem hypocritical.

 When you have a mortgage, you don’t own your home, the bank does.
 The same thing goes for your car and your auto loan.
-Being debt free means, you own the house you live in, the car you drive, and the clothes you wear.
-You don't have to worry about someone taking your belongings because you couldn't afford the payments.
+Being debt free means you own the house you live in, the car you drive, and the clothes you wear.
+Paying off your secured debts in particular means you don't have to worry about the threat of foreclosure or repossession.

 Whenever you take out a loan or charge something on a credit card, you’re simply borrowing from your future income.
 So, the $1,000 or $100,000 you spend today will be taken from what you earn in the days to come.